o0oke/o0oke.github.com/post/Share_Page.md

-Welcome to Evel's personal sharing page.
+Welcome to my's personal sharing page.
 ================================
 * I have one idea of make a moments pages of my work experience. so here is the page to share with you.
 * Now I worked in institute of Songshan lake, Huawei 2012 Laboratory.
 Maybe someday I will share more lastest wonderful with you. :)
-* I make some local development and make some tools for EDA & Linux automation. maybe I can share some of them someday.
+* I make some local development and make some tools for EDA & Linux automation. maybe I can share some of them in every now and again.

-## Chapter 1
+## Chapter 1 - Some Videos

 I collect & make some videos when I am free.